-- 1. Turn transmitter off.
+- 1. Turn the transmitter off.

 - 2. Hold both MENU and SET.

-- 3. Turn transmitter on.
+- 3. Turn the transmitter on.

 - 4. Release MENU and SET.
 The transmitter LED will blink red.

-- Press MENU once.
-The transmitter LED will blink red twice repeatedly.

-- Press SET to clear settings.
+- 5. Press SET to clear settings.
 The LED will turn solid green and the transmitter is restored to default.